 Find a buddy!

 Most people accomplish more by having an accountability partner, but that doesn’t necessarily mean they have to be with you all of the time.
-I recently joined a Fitness Encouragement and Accountability Group on Facebook where everyone is encouraging each other in a positive way to work towards their goals.
+Walking with a friend, or getting together to workout while the kids nap, is a great way to stay motivated.

 Create a flexible routine.

 Each week I plan out which days I will make exercise a priority, and then schedule it into my day.
 Having it in my calendar is motivation not to skip the gym, and it also prevents me from overscheduling and not having enough time to actually go.

 Do what you love, but don’t be afraid to try something new.